marcosv23/finansProject/README.md

 Any  app items disappear on a lower screen

-This was my first project using Bootstrap and its features
+This was  one of my first project using Bootstrap and its features